calistajlee/cse15l-lab-reports/Lab_Report_1/lab-report-1-week-2.md

 **If you *are* on Windows:**
   Run the command `ssh-keygen -t ed25519`.

-Press enter when it asks your for a passphrase.
-Do not enter anything to add a passphrase.
+Press enter when it asks your for a passphrase as we do not want to enter anything for a passphrase.
 Then log into the server and enter in the command `mkdir .ssh`.
 Back on client, run the command `scp /Users/[user-name]/.ssh/id_rsa.pub [username]@ieng6.ucsd.edu:~/.ssh/authorized_keys`.
 Replace user-name with your path and username with your log in to access the remote computers.
 After this, you should be able to access the server from this client without needing to put in your password.